exterior street sign

 636 Rue Cathcart, Montreal

-McKibbin’s Irish Pub now counts four (soon to be five) locations around Quebec, but it all started at the location on Bishop Street in Montreal.
-The dark walnut bar is said to have one of the largest selections of beer taps in Canada.
+McKibbin’s Irish Pub now counts five locations around Quebec, but it all started at the location on Bishop Street in Montreal.
+This dark walnut bar is said to have one of the largest selections of beer taps in Canada.

 1426 Bishop St, Montreal